 I believe that each of my clients is innately resourceful, creative and whole.
 I love the process of watching someone rediscover their strengths and connect to the values that ground and guide them.

-Together we explore each area of your life that brings you fulfillment and challenges.
+Together we explore the areas of your life that bring you fulfillment and challenge.
 And then, stone by stone, we build a path towards change.